ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 mol new equilibration.coor
 set sel [atomselect top "all"]
 $sel writerst7 coor.rst7
+quit
 ~~~
 {: .vmd}

 Now we can read these files along with the extended system (.xsc) file and prepare the complete rst7 file.
-We will do it with ParmEd, program for editing parameter and coordinate files.
+We will do it with ParmEd, the program for editing AMBER parameter and coordinate files.

 NAMD controls pressure differently from AMBER, so when we transfer simulation to AMBER pressure will be too high.
 It will relax on its own, but we can slightly rescale coordinates and periodic box to speed up pressure equilibration.

 ~~~
+module purge
-module load nixpkgs/16.09 gcc/7.3.0 openmpi/3.1.2 amber/18.10-18.11 scipy-stack
+module load StdEnv/2020 gcc ambertools python scipy-stack source $EBROOTAMBERTOOLS/amber.sh python
 ~~~
 {: .bash}

 ~~~
 import parmed as pmd
 import numpy as np